Singaar: Reception

 The film was a box office success and became the seventeenth highest-grossing film of the year.
+According to an advertisement in Amrita Bazar Patrika, the film ran for over 13 weeks in theatres.
 It received excellent reviews from critics, but while its production values and soundtrack were lauded, some criticism was directed towards the slow-paced direction.
 The Motion Picture Magazine nevertheless called it one of the best films made in 1949, describing it as a "fabulous picture well acted".

-Madhubala's portrayal of a prostitute was critically acclaimed, and critics rated her superior to the leading actress Suraiya.
+Madhubala's portrayal of a prostitute was critically praised, and critics rated her superior to the leading actress Suraiya.
 Film critic Baburao Patel stated: "Madhubala beats Suraiya hollow in every sequence they meet.
 She stores more emotions in a single face than would a thousand girls with as many faces."
 Singaar is said to be a watershed film, which started the downfall of Suraiya, the leading star of the time, and simultaneous rise of Madhubala, who later became the top actress in the 1950s and early 1960s.